brian-zZZ/DL_Impls/MLP-Mixer-repro/README.md

 # MLP-Mixer for image classification in CV
-**Attention: This implementation can load the offical pre-trained weights, both share the same namespace.**
+**Attention: This implementation can load the official pre-trained weights, both share the same namespace.**
-> Note: The offical pre-trained weights refer to the [```timm``` library](https://github.com/rwightman/pytorch-image-models) release.
+> Note: The official pre-trained weights refer to the [```timm``` library](https://github.com/rwightman/pytorch-image-models) release.

 ## Usage
 ### Dataset
 [Flower classification dataset](http://download.tensorflow.org/example_images/flower_photos.tgz)

 ### Pre-train
-In the original paper, the models are pre-trained in ImageNet-1K or ImageNet-22K, which are both natural image datasets.
+In the original paper, the models are pre-trained in ImageNet-1K or ImageNet-21K, which are both natural image datasets.

 ### Fine-tune
 Excute the ```main_finetune.py``` with scripts below to fine-tune with pre-trained weights.